alex-petrenko/sample-factory/README.md

 Most default parameter values and their help strings can be found in `algorithms/algorithm.py` and `algorithms/appo/appo.py`.
 Besides that, additional parameters can be defined for specific families of environments.
+Some default parameter values are also overridden for some environments, primarily to save typing.
-Simple text search in the codebase will yield definitions and help strings for these parameters as well.
+Simple text search in the codebase will yield definitions, default values, and help strings for these parameters as well (see e.g. `doom_params.py` or `dmlab_params.py`).

 The key parameters are: